(You’re Not Actually Drinking Craft Beer)

 Leading the way in the micro revolution were two brewers, Boston Beer Company — which makes Sam Adams — and Sierra Nevada.
 Both breweries were some of the earliest adopters of the hallmarks of craft brewing and succeeded despite their small production scale.

-However, as their renown grew, so too did their breweries.
+However, as their renown grew, so did their breweries.
 Despite continuing to brew beer with the same level of care, they were producing too much beer to truly be considered micro.

 Drinkers who were happy to see these brewers and others succeed, while also continuing to adhere to highest-quality brewing principles, decided to adopt the title “craft brewer”.
-Sam Adams and Sierra Nevada may still be under the 6 million barrel threshold, but they’re pushing the limits.
+Sam Adams and Sierra Nevada may still be under the 6 million barrels sold per year threshold, but they’re pushing the limits.
 Yet beer fans haven’t soured on their wonderful brews.
 In fact, many beer experts expect the definition of craft brewery to change as soon as Boston Beer Co. breaks the 6 million barrel threshold, as long as it does so independently while maintaining the same quality.

 “Nano” Brewers Respond

 Not everyone is happy with the sliding scale of craft brewing.
 For some, the ability to keep beers locally focused and production small is an important aspect of the craft brewing mentality.
 Sure, Sam Adams may be a good beer to drink, but it’s no longer playing the same roll in beer drinking culture, they argue.